For clarity, I shall explain my terms.

 With the pen, one can destroy, though the destruction is not as physically visible as the destruction of the sword.
 Using sharp words, one can cut another to the core; the pen can destroy others internally, invisibly, insidiously.

-Using lies, one can cause another to physically destroy him self.
+Using lies, one can cause another to destroy his own self.
 In the Garden of Eden, Satan did not force Eve or Adam to eat the fruit and destroy themselves.
 He spoke lies to Eve; she believed them; and she destroyed herself.
 Adam believed not the lies, but he still destroyed himself.

 But with the pen, one can also create.
 And the ability to create is superior to the ability to destroy.
 Consider God, Who is THE Creator.
 He used “the pen” to create.
 God said, “Let there be light,” and there was light.
 While Satan can destroy—the thief cometh not but to steal, and to kill, and to destroy—Satan cannot create.